axcheron/axcheron.github.io/_htb/09_writeup_sizzle.md

 After a few checks, it seems that have an interesting attack path.
 The user **mrlky** has the *DS-Replication-Get-Changes-All* privilege on the domain HTB.LOCAL and this user seems to be [Kerberoastable](https://www.ired.team/offensive-security-experiments/active-directory-kerberos-abuse/t1208-kerberoasting).

-If we can crack **mrlky** password, we may be able to perform a DCSync attack.
+If we can compromise **mrlky** account, we may be able to perform a DCSync attack.

 ## Kerberoasting